Yoga for Seniors + 5 Breathing Exercises (Pranayama) for Older Adults

 Close your eyes and bring your awareness to your breathing.

-Breath from the diaphragm causing the belly to fill up.
+Breathe from the diaphragm, causing the belly to fill up.

 The right hand will rise as the belly expands.
 The left hand should not rise before it.